NIH Guidelines

 Inclusion of Women and Minorities

-The ORWH Inclusion of Women and Minorities in Clinical Research web page includes an overview of NIH policy on inclusion and provides links to many useful resources.
-Information on implementing this policy is available on the Office of Extramural Research Grants & Funding website at the Inclusion of Women and Minorities as Participants in Research Involving Human Subjects—Policy Implementation Page.
+The Office of Research on Women’s Health Inclusion of Women and Minorities in Clinical Research web page includes an overview of NIH policy on inclusion and provides links to many useful resources.
+Information on implementing this policy is available on the Office of Extramural Research Grants & Funding website on the Inclusion of Women and Minorities as Participants in Research Involving Human Subjects webpage.

-Although this inclusion policy applies to all NIH-supported clinical research, the policy imposes certain extra requirements on Phase III clinical trials.
-When proposing a Phase III clinical trial, investigators must review their evidence to show whether they expect the intervention to produce clinically relevant differences based on sex and gender and race/ethnicity.
+Although this inclusion policy applies to all NIH-supported clinical research, the policy imposes certain extra requirements on NIH-defined Phase III clinical trials.
+When proposing an NIH-defined Phase III clinical trial, investigators must review their evidence to show whether they expect the intervention to produce clinically relevant differences based on sex or gender and race/ethnicity.
 This evidence may include, but is not limited to, data derived from prior animal studies; clinical observations; metabolic studies; genetic studies; pharmacology studies; and observational, natural history, epidemiology, and other relevant studies.

-When preparing applications or technical proposals for a Phase III clinical trial, investigators must also provide in their inclusion plans a description of their strategies for conducting a valid analysis by sex and gender and race/ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
-In addition, investigators’ annual progress reports must include updates on the progress of these analyses.
+When preparing applications or technical proposals for an NIH-defined Phase III clinical trial, investigators must also provide in their inclusion plans a description of their strategies for conducting a valid analysis by sex or gender and race/ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
+In addition, investigators’ annual progress reports must include updates on the progress of these analyses in the Project Outcomes section of the report.
+Examples are available on the Sample Project Outcomes website.

 NIH does not require analyses by sex or gender if the prior data give compelling evidence that no clinically relevant differences can be expected in the intervention effects by sex or gender.
 Nonetheless, NIH strongly encourages inclusion of both women and men in the trial and analyses by sex or gender.